clickmimo/clickmimo.github.io/_posts/thm/2022-1-5-daily-bugle.md

 ![sqlmap1](/assets/images/thm/daily-bugle/sqlmap1.png)

-Lets try to find the credentials in joomla.
+Let's try to find the credentials in joomla.
 We can find the table name in the joomla documentations: https://docs.joomla.org/Tables/users

 ![joomla-table](/assets/images/thm/daily-bugle/joomla-table.png)